vanishima/VideoMetrics/README.md

 **Redis**

 - To implement the recently edited videos I use a Redis **sorted set** with key `videoEditSet` to store video_ids ordered by the time they are edited.
 I will use video titles as the values and a score of the current time in integer format.
-I also use Redis **Hashes** with key `videoEdit:video_id` to store more information about each action, including video_id, time, name of action ("updated", "created", and "deleted"), and title of the video.
+I also use Redis **Hashes** with key `videoEdit:video_id` to store more information about each action, including video_id, time, name of action ("updated", "created", and "deleted"), and title of the video. (vanishima@)
+- To implement the most recently joined users, I use a Redis **sorted set** with inserted user `id` (ObjectId)'s converted integer as the score and user ID as the value, and a Redis **hast** for shortcutting user info.
+At server startup, the data of most recently joined users and their user info are populated to the **sorted set** and the **hash**. (christinaxu128@).
+- To implement the top followed users, I also use a Redis **sorted set** with the number of followers as the score and the user ID as the value.
+Similarly I utilized the same Redis **hash** for shortcutting user info.
+Whenever a user follows another user, the followee's userID's score will by increased by 1 in the **sorted set** and decreased by 1 for unfollowing. (christinaxu128@).
+- To cache the comments and do comments CRUD, I use **hash** to store comments for a particular video.
+Only the comments of videos whose detail pages have been opened are cached. (christinaxu128@).

 ## Definitions of Documents as JSON objects